thnaeff/farser/readme.md

     - Can be used to evaluate the boolean formula and interact with the evaluation
     - Can be used to iterate through the tree and print its representation

+**Limitations:**

+This library has its limitations.
+It can lex any desired string with minimal setup (it simply splits the string to lex based on space delimiters), but building the AST has more limitations depending on the current state of this library implementation.
+The currently known limitations are:

+ - Two operators next to each other are not possible.
+The formula is expected to alternate operand and operator
+    - for example in `COUNT > 0`, `COUNT` has to be an operand (a "variable" which will get substituted with some value) and it can not be an operator (an implementation of `TokenType`)
+ - It does not recognize any functions/operators with parameters
+    - for example, `List(1, 2, 3)` will not build a proper AST

 ----

 ### Formula Lexer